-- 2. Workshop Model 1(b/x) Third Party Owned & Regulated Utility Facilitated Third party owned renewable resource.
+- Workshop: Existing Direct Access Comparison to potential VRET Models ESS contracts with non-residential customer to sell electricity services.
+ESS schedules energy to regulated utility, which delivers the energy to the customer through the distribution system.
+ESS could provide back-up/supplemental (firming/shaping) services, or may not; instead those services may be provided by the regulated utility.
+An aggregator may combine customer loads into a buying group for purchase of electricity and related services. - 2.
+Workshop Model 1(b/x) Third Party Owned & Regulated Utility Facilitated Third party owned renewable resource.
 Regulated utility facilitates between a third party and customer(s).
 Customer and third party negotiate for renewable energy service.
 Regulated utility takes ownership of power through contract with third party.
 Tariff is set for same price and duration as contract.
 Contract terminates if customer defaults.
 Utility remains primary point of contact for billing and (by customer choice) load management/ancillary services.
 Utility could credit customer bill for project output (at credit amount TBD e.g. utility's wholesale avoided cost rather than retail rate) and service balance of customer's energy and capacity need (if any) at cost of service rate. - 3.
-Workshop Model 1(c/d) Third Party Owned with Aggregation -Third party owned renewable resource.
+Workshop Model 1(c/d) Third Party Owned with Aggregation Third party owned renewable resource.
 Regulated utility or third party aggregator could aggregate customers into "VRET load," put that aggregated load out for bid, and contract with third parties to serve that load.
 And/or regulated utility or third party aggregator could aggregate third party renewable energy generators and purchase output through fixed price, long term contracts; the regulated utility offers that output to the customers through a "subscription" process.
-Regulated utility or third party aggregator must match VRET load(s) with aggregated third party renewable energy generators to mitigate issues of timing and risk. - 4.
-Workshop Model 2 Regulated Utility Owned Resource Regulated utility owns and operates the renewable resource(s) and delivers power to customer.
+Regulated utility or third party aggregator must match VRET load(s) with aggregated third party renewable energy generators to mitigate issues of timing and risk.

+- 4. Workshop Model 2 Regulated Utility Owned Resource Regulated utility owns and operates the renewable resource(s) and delivers power to customer.
 Regulated utility and customer(s) negotiate long-term contract(s) for non-system renewable energy. - 5.
 Workshop Model 2(c/d) Regulated Utility Owned with Aggregation Regulated utility owns and operates the renewable resource(s), which could be eligible to compete in a Request for Proposal (RFP) for supplying aggregated VRET load (as described in Model 1(c/d)).
 Regulated utility could aggregate customers into "VRET load," put that aggregated load out for bid, and contract to serve that load.
 And/or regulated utility could aggregate third party renewable energy generators and purchase output through fixed price, long term contracts; the regulated utility could then offer that output to customers through a "subscription" process. - 6.
 Workshop Model 4(a/x) Customer Owned Resource Customer owned renewable resource.
 Regulated Utility role depends on the customer's specific load and resource.
-Could involve distribution and back/supplemental services ("firming/shaping").
+Could involve distribution and backup/supplemental services ("firming/shaping").
 If customer self-generates renewable energy on site, then likely requires other regulated utility services and may fall under Net Metering.
-Could be distinct from Net Metering if Regulated Utility credits customer bill for project output (at credit amount TBD - the utility's wholesale avoided cost rather than retail rate) and serves balance of customer's energy/capacity needs (if any) at cost of service rates.
+Could be distinct from Net Metering if Regulated Utility credits customer bill for project output (at credit amount TBD e.g. the utility's wholesale avoided cost rather than retail rate) and serves balance of customer's energy/capacity needs (if any) at cost of service rates.
 Utility could remain primary point of contact for billing and (by customer choice) load management/ancillary services.

 In addition to the VRET models developed through workshops, stakeholders provided models through public comments.
 These stakeholder VRET models are summarized below.
-Also, WRI provided a summary table of "Emerging Green Tariffs in U.S. Regulated Electricity Markets" that Staff has included as Appendix 3.11
+Also, WRI provided a summary table of "Emerging Green Tariffs in U.S. Regulated Electricity Markets" that Staff has included as Appendix 3.
+12